sitedata/checklyhq.com/site/content/blog/opinionated-list-skills-for-devops-2018.md

 ## 6. Triaging

-Probably the easiest way to spot a junior engineer is observing how they go about find the cause of some arcane bug or mysterious outage.
+Probably the easiest way to spot a junior engineer is observing how they go about finding the root cause of some arcane bug or mysterious outage.
 Don't get me wrong, this is a hard skill to grow.
 The systematic process of identifying, analyzing, developing and implementing a remedy for a problem is something you just have to do a lot to master it.
 It is the opposite of "have you tried turning it off and on again?".
-This skills also transfers well to other business domains and even your daily life.
+This skill also transfers well to other business domains and even your daily life.

 > 💡 Read error messages.
 You'd be amazed how many people skip this essential step.